hgiesel/closet/occlusions/render_occlusions.md

 To be more exact, occlusions also react to the flashcard interface.
 This means, they can be used with the flashcard specific commands.

-{% include codeDisplay.md content=occlusions.cell_flashcard setups="occlusions,flashcard" buttons=buttons.fourCards %}
+{% include codeDisplay.md content=occlusions.cell_flashcard setups="occlusions,flashcard" buttons=buttons.sixCards %}